Independent research and operating notes on AI agent governance.

 From a CISO perspective, unresolved approval is not a cosmetic issue.
 If the organization cannot produce machine-readable proof of approved AI usage across delivery-adjacent repositories, then every downstream conversation gets weaker: regulatory attestations, internal audit, board reporting, incident response, and policy exception handling.

-This is especially important because public AI adoption often happens faster than governance systems mature.
-The ratio is telling leadership where visibility breaks down under that speed.
+This is especially important because the report shows public AI declarations outpacing visible approval evidence.
+The ratio is telling leadership where visibility breaks down when adoption artifacts appear faster than governance proof.

 Unknown approval state also pushes cost into the worst places: audit exceptions, manual follow-up, policy disputes, and executive reviews run under time pressure.
 A ratio like this is valuable because it reveals that systems weakness before it shows up as a crisis.